-The CA students cast in the 2020 Pirates don’t even seem to notice they are performing an opera that had its debut 141 years ago, a true tribute to the time-transcending appeal of Gilbert and Sullivan.
+The CA students cast in the 2020 Pirates didn’t seem to notice they are performing an opera that had its debut 141 years ago, a true tribute to the time-transcending appeal of Gilbert and Sullivan.

-Eighth Grader Hero Clinemills, who plays Major-General Stanley, calls the plot a “cool story.”
-She confesses that she’s been doing some mouth and tongue exercises to warm up before her show-stopping number, “I am the very model of a modern Major-General.”
+Eighth Grader Hero Clinemills, who played Major-General Stanley, called the plot a “cool story.”
+She confessed that she had been doing some mouth and tongue exercises to warm up before her show-stopping number, “I am the very model of a modern Major-General.”

-Nora Knight, Grade 8, is a fan of modern musicals but calls Pirates “fun.”
-She plays Ruth, Pirate Maid-of-all-Work.
+Nora Knight, Grade 8, is a fan of modern musicals but called Pirates “fun.”
+She played Ruth, Pirate Maid-of-all-Work.
 “I love comedic roles,” she says.
 “I go over the top and everyone laughs.”

 Seventh Grader Margie Timmers had her eye on the role of Mabel from the start.
 “I’m usually typecast in an emotional dramatic role,” she says.
 “I’ve never done comedy, so doing this vain character is new and different.”